lyteword/chspurgeon-tod/volume-5/psalm-113.md

 **Verses 1, 9.** Praise ye the Lord.

-1\.Begin and end life with it, and do the same with holy service, patient suffering, and everything else.
+1\.
+Begin and end life with it, and do the same with holy service, patient suffering, and everything else.

-2\.Fill up the interval with praise.
+2\.
+Fill up the interval with praise.
 Run over the intervening verses.

 **Verse 2.**

-1\.The work of heaven begun on earth: to praise the name of the Lord.
+1\.
+The work of heaven begun on earth: to praise the name of the Lord.

-2\.The work of earth continued in heaven: "and for evermore."
+2\.
+The work of earth continued in heaven: "and for evermore."
 If the praise begun on earth be continued in heaven, we must be in heaven to continue the praise.— *G. R.*

 **Verse 2.**

-1\.It is time to begin to praise: "from this time."
+1\.
+It is time to begin to praise: "from this time."
 Is there not special reason, from long arrears, from present duty, etc.?

-2\.There is no time for leaving off praise: "and for evermore."
+2\.
+There is no time for leaving off praise: "and for evermore."
 None supposable or excusable.

 **Verse 3.** God is to be praised.

-1\.All the day.
+1\.
+All the day.

-2\.All the world over.
+2\.
+All the world over.

-3\.Publicly in the light.
+3\.
+Publicly in the light.

-4\.Amidst daily duties.
+4\.
+Amidst daily duties.

-5\.Always—because it is always day somewhere.
+5\.
+Always—because it is always day somewhere.

 **Verse 3.**

-1\.Canonical hours abolished.
+1\.
+Canonical hours abolished.

-2\.Holy places abolished—since we cannot be always in them.
+2\.
+Holy places abolished—since we cannot be always in them.

-3\.Every time and place consecrated.
+3\.
+Every time and place consecrated.

 **Verses 5-6.**

-1\.The greatness of God as viewed from below, ver.
+1\.
+The greatness of God as viewed from below, ver.
 5.

-2\.The condescension of God as viewed from above, ver.
+2\.
+The condescension of God as viewed from above, ver.
 6.

 (a) In creation.